bishopblade/FSND-P4-Design-A-Game/README.md

 ## Endpoints

 ### create_user
+Path: `/user`

-URL: POST `/user`
+Method: POST

+Parameters: user_name, email

+Returns: StringMessage showing result of user creation.

 Creates a user.
-Requires an email and a username.

 ### new_game
+Path: `/game`

-URL: POST `/game`
+Method: POST

+Parameters: user_name, attempts

+Returns: GameForm containing information about the created game.

 Creates a new game.
-Requires a username, and returns a URL-safe game key.

 ### make_move
+Path: `/game/<key>`

-URL: PUT `/game/<key>`
+Method: PUT

+Parameters: guess, urlsafe_game_key

+Returns: GameForm containing information about the game.

 Allows player to guess a letter in the word.
-Takes the URL-safe game key and a letter, and returns whether the letter was part of the word along with all the letters guessed.
+Returns whether the letter was part of the word along with all the letters guessed.

 ### cancel_game
-URL: PUT `/game/<key>/cancel`
+Path: `/game/<key>/cancel`

+Method: DELETE

+Parameters: urlsafe_game_key

+Returns: StringMessage showing result of deleting game.

 Cancels a game.
-Requires the URL-safe game key returned by new_game.

 ### get_game
+Path: `/game/<key>`

-URL: GET `/game/<key>`
+Method: GET

+Parameters: urlsafe_game_key

+Returns: GameForm with information about game.

 Returns the current state of a game.
-Requires the URL-safe game key.

 ### get_game_history
+Path: `/game/<key>/history`

-URL: GET `/game/<key>/history`
+Method: GET

+Parameters: urlsafe_game_key

+Returns: MessageForm with JSON-encoded list of moves made in the game.

 Returns all the moves made in a game.
-Requires the URL-safe game key.

 ### get_user_rankings
+Path: `/rankings`

-URL: GET `/rankings`
+Method: GET

+Returns: RankingsMessage with all users ranked.

 Returns the leaderboard of users.
 Users are ranked as detailed in "Scores" below.

 ### get_user_games
+Path: `/user/<user>/games`

-URL: GET `/user/<user>/games`
+Method: GET

+Parameters: user

+Returns: UserGamesForm with all the games for the requested user.

 Returns all the games for a given user.
-Requires a username.

 ### get_scores
+Path: `/scores`

-URL: GET `/scores`
+Method: GET

+Returns: ScoreForms with all scores.

 Returns all the scores.

 ### get_user_scores
+Path: `/scores/user/<user>`

-URL: GET `/scores/user/<user>`
+Method: GET

+Parameters: user_name, email

+Returns: ScoreForms with all scores for the requested user.

 Returns scores for a given user.
-Requires a username.

 ### get_high_scores
+Path: `/scores/user/<user>/high`

-URL: GET `/scores/user/<user>/high`
+Method: GET

+Parameters: user_name

+Returns: ScoreForms with all scores for the requested user.

 Returns scores for a given user sorted by number of guesses needed, ascending.
-Requires a username.

 ### get_average_attempts_remaining
+Path: `/games/average_attempts`

-URL: GET `/games/average_attempts`
+Method: GET

+Returns: StringMessage with average moves remaining.

 Returns the average moves remaining for all games.